On this page

 Expenditure caps

-π See political expenditure caps for details.
+π See our expenditure caps page for details.

 Administrative funding

-Administrative funding (formerly known as special assistance funding) is a form of public funding provided under Division 5 of the Electoral Act 1985.
-It is paid as a half-yearly entitlement to eligible registered political parties to assist with the reimbursement of administrative expenditure.
+Administrative funding (formerly known as special assistance funding) is a form of public funding provided under Division 5 of the Act.
+It is paid as a half-yearly entitlement to eligible registered political parties and independent members of parliament to assist with the reimbursement of administrative expenditure.

-Funding is available to parties with one or more members in the South Australian Parliament (House of Assembly or Legislative Council) and independent members of parliament.
+- Registered political parties with one or more members in the South Australian Parliament (House of Assembly or Legislative Council)

 Policy development funding